-If you were arrested for rape in Philadelphia or elsewhere in Pennsylvania, or if you’ve been charged with other sex crimes such as child pornography and online solicitation, you need an experienced criminal defense lawyer to fight the charges and protect your liberties.
+If you were arrested for rape in Philadelphia or elsewhere in Pennsylvania, or if you’ve been charged with other sex crimes such as child pornography possession in Philadelphia, you need an experienced criminal defense lawyer to fight the charges and protect your liberties.
 If you are convicted, not only do you face incredibly harsh penalties and the creation of a criminal record – you will also be forced to join the Sex Offender Registry.
 The registration period can last for decades, or even the rest of your life.

 To set up a free, completely confidential legal consultation, call the law offices of Lloyd Long at (215) 302-0171.
 We will keep your information private, and you will not be charged any fees.